pt1243/python-guide/practical-matters/installing-and-managing-python.md

 - Follow the instructions above to [correctly download and install Python](#download-and-installation).
 - Use the Python launcher `py` to specify which Python version should be used to run a command:
   - `py -0p` lists the installed Python versions and their paths.
-  - `py` runs the default version's `python.exe` and enter the usual REPL.
+  - `py` runs the default version's `python.exe` and enters the usual REPL.
   - `py -3.X` enters the REPL for version `3.X`.
   - `py -3.X -m pip install <package>` installs `<package>` for version `3.X`.